mentesniker/Api-Rests/simpleMongoose+ReactApiRest/Readme.txt

 This is a simple implementation of a moongose and react api rest.
-The data is pulled from de sample collection on the database atlas.
+The data is pulled from the sample data collection of the database in atlas.